Last Updated: August 19, 2024

 Non-residents of Virginia are now eligible to receive the JYNNEOS mpox vaccine.

 Vaccines are available to eligible individuals by appointment at Fairfax County clinics.
-To schedule an appointment, please call 703-246-2433.
+Please call 703-246-2433.

 Vaccine will be made available to eligible individuals.
 No one will be denied a vaccine based on race, gender, gender identity, sexual orientation, religion, economic, or citizenship status.